How to Clean Windows

 You can use a squeegee inside the house, too!

 For divided-lite windows, use a sponge and a small squeegee.
-If you can't find a small enough squeegee, you can cut off a larger one to fit your glass size.
+If you can’t find a small enough squeegee, you can cut off a larger one to fit your glass size for a DIY window cleaner.
 Scrub the glass with a wrung out sponge.
 Then use the tip of the squeegee to clear a narrow strip at the top.
 Pull the squeegee down and wipe the perimeter.

 Changing a squeegee blade, Step 1